infantopratik/slate/source/includes/_budgets.md

 }
 ```

-This end point returns all the budget types for the campus.
+This end point returns all the enabled budget types for the campus in ascending order of name.

 ### HTTP Request